Dark Journey (1937 film)

-Dark Journey is a 1937 British spy film directed by Victor Saville and starring Conrad Veidt and Vivien Leigh.
-Written by Lajos Bíró and Arthur Wimperis, the film is about two secret agents on opposite sides during World War I who meet and fall in love in neutral Stockholm.
+Dark Journey is a 1937 British spy film directed by Victor Saville and starring Conrad Veidt, Vivien Leigh and Joan Gardner Written by Lajos Bíró and Arthur Wimperis, the film is about two secret agents on opposite sides during World War I who meet and fall in love in neutral Stockholm.

 It was shot at Denham Studios, with sets designed by the art director Andrej Andrejew assisted by Ferdinand Bellan.
 The film's costumes were by René Hubert.

 Plot

-In the spring of 1918, a German U-boat stops a Dutch freighter on its way to Stockholm, Sweden during the final year of World War I. The Germans board the ship, identify one man as a Belgian spy, and take him prisoner.
-One of the passengers questioned is an attractive Swiss dress shop owner named Madeleine Goddard (Vivien Leigh) who is returning to Stockholm from a business trip to Paris, where she purchased dresses for her boutique.
-After returning to Stockholm, Madeleine, who is a German spy, meets with her contacts and provides information on Allied troop movements she acquired in Paris.
-The information is cleverly concealed in the gowns she purchased.
+In the spring of 1918, the final year of World War I, a German U-boat stops a Dutch freighter on its way to Stockholm in neutral Sweden.
+The Germans board the ship, identify one man as a Belgian spy, and take him prisoner.
+One of the passengers questioned is attractive Swiss dress shop owner Madeleine Goddard, who is returning from a business trip to Paris, where she purchased dresses for her boutique.

+In Stockholm, Madeleine, who is a German spy, provides information to her contacts on Allied troop movements she acquired in Paris.
+The information is cleverly concealed in the gowns she bought.
 While the Germans believe that she is one of their top spies, Madeleine is in fact a French double agent working to uncover the identity of the new German secret service leader in Stockholm.

-Soon after, a German war veteran named Baron Karl Von Marwitz (Conrad Veidt) enters Sweden.
+Soon after, a German war veteran named Baron Karl Von Marwitz enters Sweden.
 He claims to have left the German Navy because of war injuries, but some of his former colleagues believe he is a deserter.
-One night, Madeleine goes to a nightclub accompanied by her friend, English MI6 agent Bob Carter (Anthony Bushell).
+One night, Madeleine goes to a nightclub accompanied by her friend, English MI6 agent Bob Carter.
 She notices Von Marwitz playing a bar room game predicting what girls will say after he kisses them.
-After she exposes the trick, Von Marwitz becomes intrigued by Madeleine's beauty and cool demeanor.
-The next day he visits her shop with Lupita (Joan Gardner), the Brazilian socialite he tricked the previous evening.
+After she exposes the trick, Von Marwitz becomes intrigued by Madeleine.
+The next day he visits her shop with Lupita, the Brazilian socialite he tricked the previous evening.
 After the temperamental Lupita leaves, Von Marwitz begins asking Madeleine to go out with him.
 In the coming days, she continues to refuse his requests, even after he offers to purchase all the stock in her shop.
 When he finally gives up, she gives in and agrees to date him.